| | | |

 Context

-My iOS app (Photo Club Hub) and macOS app (Photo Club Hub HTML) are closely related, and thus share significant amounts of Swift files.
+My iOS app Photo Club Hub) and macOS app (Photo Club Hub HTML) are, as the names suggest, closely related.
+They also share lots of Swift code.

 Youtube

-Packages (a.k.a. libraries) are a way to organize code that can be shared across projects.
+Packages (a.k.a. libraries) are a way to organize code that can be shared across projects or repositories.

 This post is a summary of the steps mentioned in the Youtube video Creating a Swift Package in Xcode by Stewart Lynch.
-Note that the video is 4 years old, so may not use the latest features of the Swift Package Manager.
+Note that the video is from March 2021, so it may not use the latest features of the Swift Package Manager.

 Simplifications